MihirR23/Aerospace_Digital_Twin/_posts/2026-03-13-design-pivot-fluidsim-blueprint-scl-timer-architecture.md

 The original plan specified a live connection between the FluidSim simulation and the physical S7-1200 via EzOPC and the EasyPort module on the Festo EduTrainer station.
 This would have allowed FluidSim to run in parallel with the physical hardware, with PLC outputs driving both the virtual and physical components simultaneously.

 Following the physical station assessment, this plan was abandoned.
 The manifold on the station uses double solenoid valves, whereas the FluidSim circuit was designed around single solenoid spring return valves.
-The two architectures are fundamentally different — the FluidSim circuit does not accurately reflect the physical hardware and would require a complete redesign to do so.
+The two architectures are fundamentally different, the FluidSim circuit does not accurately reflect the physical hardware and would require a complete redesign to do so.

 More importantly, the physical PLC connected directly to TIA Portal via PROFINET without requiring FluidSim as an intermediary.
 The SCL state machine FBs control the physical solenoids directly and receive sensor feedback from the physical proximity sensors, achieving the intended result without the added complexity of the EzOPC bridge.